IBM/watson-assistant-workbench/README.md

 Please install following python modules: configparser, openpyxl, cryptography, unidecode, requests

 For brief summary how to run scripts please see `scripts.md`.

+Description of T2C  and xml/csv WAW formats can be found in `doc` folder.

 Release notes can be found in 'release_notes.md'